featureflow/react-featureflow-client/README.md

 ```
 ## Example
 There is a very simple example in this repository.
-Add your JS Client Environment SDK Key to example/src/index.js
+Add your JS Client Environment SDK Key to example/src/index.tsx

 ```const FF_KEY = 'sdk-js-env-yourkeyhere';```

 And

 ```sh
-npm run example
+cd example
+yarn start
 ```

 ## Getting Started